cap-js/docs/node.js/fiori.md

 ### Garbage Collection of Stale Drafts

-Inactive drafts are deleted automatically after default timeout of 30 days.
+Inactive drafts are deleted automatically after the default timeout of 30 days.
 You can configure or deactivate this timeout by the following configuration:

 ```json
 {